The Adventures of Sally: Plot

 Sally Nicholas is a young, pretty, and popular American woman who lives in a boarding house in New York and works as a taxi dancer.
 Upon reaching her twenty-first birthday, she inherits a considerable fortune.
 Sally tries to adjust to her new life, but financial and romantic problems beset her until a happy ending ensues.

+Reception

+Wodehouse biographer Richard Usborne called The Adventures of Sally "a jerky, choppy book...
+Several short-story themes are tied up untidily together and there is a scrambling of loose ends to finish up."